Elders

 Our Elders are our living link to our culture and history.
 The Elders say when the roots of a tree are strong, the tree will be strong, too.
 Our ancestors are our roots.
 This is the ‘Tree of Life’ depicted by Mervyn Child in his carving on the right.
 We have the hase’ of our ancestors, which means we carry their breath in us.
 When we remember all they have taught us, we will be strong.
 Each of us carries our Kwakiutl name with pride, and remembers those things the Elders teach us.

-Some Profile stories from our profile stories of some of our elders:
+Some profile stories of our elders:

 Hazel Alfred